redhousestudio/redhousestudio.github.io/termsmix.md

 #### <strong>Accreditation</strong>

-Unless agreed otherwise in writing and taking into account the best practices in the music industry, Client ensures that the appropriate credits of Gijs van Klooster shall be mentioned in all the label copy, artwork, print and social media related to the studio results reading substantially: "<em>Mixed by Gijs van Klooster</em>".
+Unless agreed otherwise in writing, and taking into account the best practices in the music industry, you must ensure that the appropriate credits shall be mentioned in all the label copy, artwork, print and social media related to the studio results reading substantially: "<em>Mixed by Gijs van Klooster</em>".

 On Facebook use tag [@gijsvankloostermusic](https://www.facebook.com/gijsvankloostermusic/).<br />
 On Instagram use tag [@gijsvanklooster](https://www.instagram.com/gijsvanklooster/).<br />